grafana/k6-docs/src/data/markdown/docs/07 extensions/02 Explanations/030-extension-graduation.md

 <Blockquote mod="note" title="">

-Only Grafana-owned extensions can progress beyond the _extension_ phase to become _experimental_ or _core modules_.
+Only Grafana-controlled extensions may progress beyond the _extension_ phase to become _experimental_ or _core modules_.

 </Blockquote>